Need to build an outdoor toilet? Learn the pros and cons of a pit toilet, bucket toilet, dry toilet, or self-contained composting toilet.

 - The design had to be something we would want to use for at least 5 years.
 Since it was going to be a while until we built something with indoor plumbing.

 - We wanted a nice toilet, not too smelly, so that everyone would enjoy using it.

 Types of outdoor toilets

 I did an incredible amount of research.
-Read a lot of books, searched the internet and chatted with everyone I knew who had a vacation property about how they dealt with their outdoor toilet.
+Read a lot of books, searched the internet, and chatted with everyone I knew who had a vacation property about how they dealt with their outdoor toilet.

 It all boiled down to 4 main outdoor toilet options:

-Hole in the ground
+A Hole in the ground

 Typical outhouses are just a seat over a hole in the ground.
 Beyond the need to dig a really deep hole, it’s a very simple option.
 Once you’ve filled the hole up to about 1 foot from the top, you shovel on a bit of dirt and move your outhouse to a new hole.

-Composting toilets basically involve collecting and storing waste in a way that will allow it to naturally compost overtime.
+Composting toilets basically involve collecting and storing waste in a way that will allow it to naturally compost over time.

 Just like animal manure, human manure can be turned into rich and fertile soil.
 To properly compost human waste, it needs to be done in a vented container and allowed to compost until it reaches 60 C (140 F) to kill pathogens.
 Not that I would recommend growing vegetables in it.
 Unlike cows, humans consume a lot of chemicals that are excreted in our waste.
-And tomato plants don’t need antidepressants, thyroid medication or red food colouring.
+And tomato plants don’t need antidepressants, thyroid medication, or red food coloring.